kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 == Changelog ==

+= 2.2.8 [2018.01.21] =
+* rollback to 2.2.6 + bugfixes

+= 2.2.7 [2018.02.19] =
+* fixed a bug with the blacklist functionality
+* replaced PHP Minify with JSMin as the default JS minification
+* replaced PHP Minify with CSSTidy as the default CSS minification
+* replaced PHP Minify with Minify HTML as the default HTML minification
+* moved the intermediary cache from transients to disk files

 = 2.2.6 [2018.01.06] =
 * fixed a bug with html minification on some files that should not be minified